-The best CD rates available
+The best six month CD rates

 Each day, the Reserve Banks that are part of the Federal Reserve System process a large number of payment transactions resulting from the Reserve Banks’ role in providing payment services to banks and depository institutions.
 Because depository institutions in the aggregate generally hold a relatively small amount of funds overnight in their Reserve Bank accounts,